FFSC Open House

 Who can access SAPR services?

-Active duty members, Military dependents 18 years old and older, 2nd referrals to Civilian services are available to DoD Civilians.
+Active duty members, Military dependents 18 years old and older, 2nd referrals to Civilian services are available to DoW Civilians.

 What is the difference between a restricted and unrestricted report?